Tribe's Guide to

 Introduction

-This is an introductory guide to the family law system and the early stages of family law litigation on property and parenting issue.
+This is an introductory guide to the family law system and the early stages of family law litigation on property and parenting issues.
 It does not deal with the more specialised aspects of later stage litigation for the more entrenched disputes, including preparation for hearing.
 It is also not about going to court for a divorce.

 See Tribe’s Guide to How to Get a Divorce for discussion about this.